 - Garage door insulation kit – You don’t need a garage door insulation kit, but it will make your life easier.
 The kits take little time to install and can save you a fortune on cooling and heating costs.

-- Foam insulation - You'll need spray foam insulation to fill gaps and cracks in your garage.
+- Foam insulation – You’ll need to spray foam insulation to fill gaps and cracks in your garage.
 Expanding foam fills the crevices to prevent unwanted moisture from getting in and heat and cold air from escaping.

 - Drywall – Drywall provides a final layer to keep your insulation in place.
 Measure your garage’s linear feet and multiply it by the height to determine how much material you need.
 We recommend buying extra drywall just in case.